Traveling on a low FODMAP diet: 7 tips

 5. Bring FODMAP supplements and medicines

-There are several different FODMAP supplements for sale that can make life a lot easier.
+There are several different FODMAP supplements available that can make life a lot easier.
 These supplements are pills that you can take to help your body digest different FODMAPs better.

 With one supplement, you can for example eat something that contains onion or garlic without it causing issues.
 If you don’t know these supplements yet, I would advise you to read my blog about FODMAP supplements first.